 My first overriding emotion was embarrassment.
 When I heard one say to the other, “It was a domestic dispute,” I felt the blood rush to my face.
-The emotion following immediately behind was anger.
+The emotion immediately following was anger.

 “No!
 You don’t understand.
 My dad has a brain tumor.
 He’d never hurt us or our mom!”

-The kind paramedics looked at me inquisitively and then back at him.
-They couldn’t tell from the outside that he was battling a large, inoperable tumor, and that the effects and the steroids the doctors prescribed had suddenly caused frightening behavior.
+The kind paramedics looked at me and then back at him.
+They couldn’t tell from the outside that he was battling a large, inoperable tumor, and that the effects, and the steroids the doctors prescribed, had suddenly caused frightening behavior.

-My sister and brother and I awoke in the middle of that night, now decades ago, to noise and yelling, followed by the bell ringing over and over, and our mom saying firmly to us as we stared wide-eyed at the door, “Do not, I repeat, DO NOT unlock it!”
+My sister, brother, and I awoke in the middle of that night, now decades ago, to noise and yelling, followed by the bell ringing over and over, and our mom saying to us, as we stared wide-eyed at the door, “Do not, I repeat, DO NOT unlock it!”

-If there had been a way to turn the situation upside down, if my dad had somehow gotten better and it hadn’t been his final days, he and his contagious sense of humor would’ve turned that scene into a story we’d have cracked up about.
+If there had been a way to turn the situation upside down, if my dad had somehow gotten better and it hadn’t been his final days, his contagious sense of humor would’ve turned that scene into a story we’d have cracked up about later.
 Remember that time the medicine made me wacky and I ran after your mom through the house?
 That was crazy!
-He’d have imitated himself with eyes crossed and we would’ve laughed until we cried.
+He’d have imitated himself with eyes crossed, and we would’ve laughed until we cried.

-But no, that was the last time our loving and strong but very sick dad was home.
-They took him away that night and he died in the hospital weeks later.
+But no, that was the last time our loving, strong, but very sick dad was home.
+They took him away that night, and he died in the hospital weeks later.

-The thing that you imagine and fear as a child as the worst scenario that could ever possibly happen, happened.
+As a child, the thing you imagine and fear as the worst scenario that could ever possibly happen, happened.

 Watching the man who fiercely protected and cherished his wife and four kids become overtaken by a mass in his head was something out of a horror movie.
-This was the dad who, like Superman, had put out the fire traveling up our mom’s robe sleeve after it caught a flame while cooking.
-This was the dad whose actions prompted two strangers to arrive at our door with gifts of home-baked treats days after he had stopped on the tollway to help them with their broken down car, and then drove them all the way home.
+This was the dad who, like Superman, had put out the fire traveling up our mom’s robe sleeve after it caught a flame over the stove.
+This was the dad whose actions prompted two strangers to arrive at our door with gifts of home-baked treats, days after he’d stopped on the tollway to help them with their broken down car and then driven them all the way home.

-No, A parent’s illness and death was supposed to happen in other families, not ours.
+No, a parent’s illness and death was supposed to happen on tv, not in our family.

 It was scary, surreal, and devastating, and we moved blankly through the motions afterwards, not knowing how or if we’d ever be the same again.